 Linda L Franklin is a writer, clinical social worker and psychotherapist.
-She is also a “birthmother” of her first son given up to adoption in 1964.
+She is also a “first or birth mother” of her first son given up to adoption in 1964.
 Since being encouraged by her youngest son to search for his brother, she located her now adult son and developed a relationship with him and his family.

 Linda’s career as a Licensed Clinical Social Worker spans almost forty years and entails work with individuals in psychotherapy, as well as work in multiple agencies, including for people with developmental disabilities, brain trauma, chronic pain, medical illnesses, mental illnesses, and chemical dependencies.
 Ultimately, Linda gravitated to offering individual therapy in outpatient psychiatric settings to people facing a wide range of depressive, anxious, traumatic, abuse-related and grief and loss issues.
-Linda still maintains a part-time private practice in her detached home office and has never ceased to be amazed at her good fortune in being allowed to witness, share and guide in her clients’ journeys of healing and growth.
+Linda still maintains a tiny part-time private practice in her detached home office and has never ceased to be amazed at her good fortune in being allowed to witness, share and guide in her clients’ journeys of healing and growth.
+She is not taking new clients.

 In the process of coming out of hiding of her “birthmother” identity to the public and even to herself, Linda traveled her own journey of growth and healing.
 She discovered her own trauma, grief and loss resulting from allowing her first child to be placed into adoption when she was twenty.
 She came to understand that she had suffered “adoption loss” and that that loss is shared by millions of other birthmothers and birth family members as well as adoptees.
 Linda began to seek to work with this population in her psychotherapy practice.
 She acknowledged that until dealing with her own shame, stigma, loss and grief, she had not been able to be fully available to help these clients.